Take GED Practice Tests Online

 What to Expect From the Test

-There are four sections on the GED, which includes language arts, math, science and social studies.
-Sections are between 90 and 150 minutes long and consist mostly of multiple choice questions, though can also consist of drag and drop, fill in the blank and long and short essay answers.
+There are four sections on the GED, which includes reasoning through language arts, mathematical reasoning, science and social studies.
+Sections are between 70 and 150 minutes long and consist mostly of multiple choice questions, though they can also consist of drag and drop, fill in the blank and long and short essay answers.
+To pass the test, test takers must achieve a minimum score of 145 on each of the four sections, with a total score of 580.

-This section has 50 multiple choice questions broken up into two parts, one of which allows use of a Texas Instruments TI-30 Multiview scientific calculator provided by the test center.
+This section is broken up into two parts, one of which allows use of a Texas Instruments TI-30 Multiview scientific calculator provided by the test center.
 The test focuses on both fundamental and more complex mathematical problems.
-The test includes multiple choice, fill in the blank, hot spot and drag-and-drop answer formats covering:
+The test includes multiple choice, fill in the blank, hot spot and drag-and-drop answer formats with 45% of the questions on quantitative and 55% on algebraic problems.
+There are four categories covering:

 - Number operations and number sense